semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 ## Selecting a single lockfile among many

-While there may already be a lockfile in the repository, such as a `Pipfile.lock`, you may want to generate a new one, for example `requirements.txt`, to be sure it has the latest dependencies.
+While there may already be a lockfile in the repository, such as a `Pipfile.lock`, you may want to generate a new one, for example a `requirements.txt`, to be sure it has the latest dependencies.

 In Semgrep, you can use the flag `--include` to specify only one lockfile: